docker buildEstimated reading time: 15 minutes

 new layer.
 Squashing does not destroy any existing image, rather it creates a new

-image with the content of the squashed layers.
+image with the content of the squshed layers.
 This effectively makes it look

 Dockerfile commands were created with a single layer.
 The build